facebook/watchman/README.markdown

  * If there is a .watchmanconfig and the option is present there, use that value.
  * If the option was specified on the command line, use that value
+ * Look at the global configuration file.
+By default, this is at the location configured using `--enable-conffile` (default `/etc/watchman.json`), but this can be overridden by setting the environment variable `WATCHMAN_CONFIG_FILE`.
- * If watchman was configured using `--enable-conffile` and that file is a valid JSON file, and contains the option, use that value
+   If this file is a valid JSON file, and contains the option, use that value
  * Otherwise use an appropriate default for that option.

 ### Configuration Parameters